HaseebAhmed6/bmi-calculator/README.md

 1. Performance (100) – A score of 100 means the BMI calculator application is highly optimised for speed, ensuring it loads quickly and smoothly for a good user experience.
 2. Accessibility (95) – A score of 95 suggests my application is highly accessible for a range of users and overall adheres to the web accessibility standards.
 However, there can be further changes made to optimise it further to potentially reach a score of 100.
 3. Best Practices (96) – A score of 96 indicates that my application follows industry standards and best practices for web applications to a really high degree.
 4. SEO (90) – A score of 90 for SEO would mean my application is very well optimised for search engines, and it would be easily discoverable in search engines, making it more visible in search results.
-However, it should be noted that SEO would only be an important factor in the case of an intention to make this application more visible to the public.

 ### Continuous Integration (CI)

 ![Github Actions](./images/testing/ci.png)

 The continuous integration pipeline above was created in YAML to run automated tests when a pull request to “devel” or “main” is created.
-This GitHub action installs all the npm dependencies and runs the test using:
+This GitHub action installs all the npm dependencies in the environment and runs the test using:

 ```sh
 npm test